Letters of Administration Queensland: How to Apply (Step-by-Step Guide)

 Intestacy in Queensland

 When a person dies intestate (without a valid will), Queensland law follows a statutory formula in deciding who inherits.
 Spouses and children typically receive priority, but more distant relatives might inherit if there are no immediate family members.
 These rules can lead to outcomes the deceased may not have intended, highlighting the significance of having a valid will or an administrator who respects the deceased’s family structure.
+The precise entitlement is fixed by section 35 of the Succession Act 1981 (Qld), applied by reference to Schedule 2 of the Act, and is not something family members can vary informally.

 Administrator vs. Executor